5 Things You Need to Understand about Islam

 5. Islamic Sects

 Sunni and Shi’a make up the two largest sects of Islam, with Sunnis vastly outnumbering Shi’as at 85% of Muslims worldwide.
 The major difference between the two sects is that Sunnis don’t believe Muhammad named a successor before his death; whereas, Shi’as believe Muhammad declared Ali (Muhammad’s cousin and son-in-law) as the rightful successor.

-Shi’as believe all Muslim rulers should come from Muhammad’s family, following the line of Ali.
-Shia’s also believe that the descendants of Muhammad, the rightful religious and political rulers, can intercede on behalf of Muslims.
-Sunni Muslims believe that the political ruler, a caliph, is to be just that—a political ruler and not a religious intercessor.
+Shi’as believe all Muslim rulers should come from Muhammad’s descendants, following the line of Ali.
+Shia’s also believe that the descendants of Muhammad, as the rightful religious and political rulers, can intercede with Allah on behalf of Muslims.
+But Sunni Muslims believe that the political ruler, a caliph, is to be just that—a political ruler and not a religious intercessor.

 There are several other differences, but both groups agree that a “hidden Imam” will return to earth one day as a savior and restore the earth to peace.

-Pray for these believers—that come out of Islam—as they embark on a challenging journey, mostly likely with little support from family and friends.
+Pray for these believers—that come out of Islam—as they embark on a challenging journey of faith, most likely with little support from family and friends.
 Pray that God will continue to awaken the souls of other Muslims and expose them to Truth, and pray for Christians to come alongside them in discipleship.